Skip to main content

 PROJECT OEM+; New Summer Rims and Tires

-Upcoming in depth review of the new Summer Rims and Tires will involve weight, video and specs.
-This will be debuting on the brand new platform that's currently under construction.
+An upcoming in-depth review of the new summer rims and tires will include weights, video, and full specifications.
+This will be debuting on a brand-new platform that is currently under construction.

-Today I purchased the Advanti Racing Storm S1 rims for my OEM+ project.
+Today, I purchased the Advanti Racing Storm S1 wheels for my OEM+ project.

-The rims are extremely lightweight for being a 17 X 9 ET35 wheel.
+These wheels are extremely lightweight for a 17x9 ET35 setup.

-Advanti Racing wheels are flow formed much like their cousin wheel companies Enkei, OZ, Konig (all owned by YHI).
+Advanti Racing wheels are flow-formed, much like their sister brands Enkei, OZ Racing, and Konig (all under YHI).

 STAY TUNED.